kouryuu/rodkings/contents/SoftEng/an-open-world-can-open-our-minds.md

 Beyond software
 ---------------

 So the philosophy around open source is people are free to reuse and improve on things and share those improvements to all.
 But it does not apply solely to software.
-Hardware can be open-sourced like [Arduino], [Open-RISC]; but lets see far beyond that Science benefits greatly from openness.
+Hardware can be open-sourced like [Arduino](https://www.arduino.cc/), [Open-RISC](http://openrisc.io/); but lets see far beyond that Science benefits greatly from openness.
 For example although it is true that research centers benefit greatly from patents as they allow them to fund further research; being secretive about new findings can slow the development of improved products.
 The whole idea of Science is to organize and increase humanity's knowledge, so limiting such knowledge goes against its very principles.
 There has been several projects that follow an open source philosophy: